 - 21.3.
-This clause only applies to current callout officers who have commuter use outside of scheduled callout as part of their arrangement.
-A base call out allowance of \$9061.28 per annum and public holiday loading of \$147.73 will be paid together with the use of a commuter use vehicle in return for meeting requirements set out in the agreement.
-These amounts will be adjusted annually to reflect increases provided for under the terms of this Enterprise Agreement.
+The call out allowance amounts will be adjusted annually to reflect increases provided for under the terms of this Enterprise Agreement.
 Superannuation and leave loading entitlements will be paid on the base call out allowance. - 21.4.
-Upon a vacancy on the call out roster becoming available, a base call out allowance of \$10,322.04 per annum and public holiday loading of \$147.73 will be paid and the employee will be provided with the use of a commuter use vehicle only when rostered on as the primary and backup duties in return for meeting requirements set out in the agreement. - 21.5.
+Upon a vacancy on the call out roster becoming available, a base call out allowance of \$13,902.55 per annum and public holiday loading of \$151.42 will be paid and the employee will be provided with the use of a commuter use vehicle only when rostered on as the primary and backup duties in return for meeting requirements set out in the agreement.

+21.5.
 These amounts will be adjusted annually to reflect increases provided for under the terms of this Enterprise Agreement.
 Superannuation and leave loading entitlements will be paid on the base call out allowance.